urbit/docs/arvo/clay/read.md

 - /~zod/home/263/baz/txt
 ```

 You can see that along with the normal `%writ` it's also sent a second `%writ` with a null `riot` to indicate the subscription has ended.
-This is because it has now passed the end of the range of cases to which you subscribed.
+This is because it has now passed the end of the range of `case`s to which you subscribed.

 Run `:spider|kill` to stop the thread.